Chapter 43. Canberra – The Ugliness and the Beauty

 Why the difference, as compared wth the slovenly indifference in say New South Wales.

-Thinking about my conclusion was that it might have had something to do with South Australia’s non-convict origins.
+My conclusion was that it might have had something to do with South Australia’s non-convict origins.

 The convict heritage in the rest of Australia, NSW especially, may have helped create the mateship, the distrust of authority and the many other attractive aspects of the Australian personality.